korjavin/crewai-observability/arch_agent.md

 4.  **Propose and Await Approval**: The system should present the proposed event and the suggested time slots to the user.
 It must then wait for the user to approve one of the suggestions.
 This human-in-the-loop step is a critical part of the workflow.

 5.  **Create Event**: If the user approves a time slot, the system must then create the event in their Google Calendar.
-This connection should also be handled via an MCP.
+This interaction should also be governed by the Model Context Protocol.

 ## Core Architectural Challenge: Deep Observability